keymholio/alfred/README.md

 `alfred [option] <source> <destination> [search_text]`

 ## Description
 This script compiles a directory of .less files and outputs a directory of .css files.
-You can search text within the file to filter which less files to compile.
+You can search text within the file (optional 'search_text' parameter to filter which less files to compile.

 ## Options
   -h, --help	Print help (this message) and exit.

 ## Examples
 `alfred ~/theme/less ~/theme/css`

 This the most basic version.
 It takes all of the less files and compiles them as css.

 `alfred ~/theme/less ~/theme/css '.theme()'`

-This again takes all of the less files with the text '.theme()' in them and compiles them to css.
+This takes all of the less files with the text '.theme()' in them and compiles them to css.

 ## Prerequisites
 Less compiler needs to be installed.
 See http://lesscss.org for more information.